 Source: Les Binet and Will Davis, IPA Effectiveness Conference, October 2025

-Narrow targeting, which is the core feature of every AI performance tool, systematically fails to do this.
-It finds the people most likely to convert today and ignores everyone else.
-It is fishing in a pond, not a river.
+Narrow targeting — the core feature of every AI performance tool — systematically fails to do this.
+It finds the people most likely to convert today and ignores the light buyers and non-buyers who represent the majority of future growth.

 What Happens to Brands That Go Dark

-The Ehrenberg-Bass Institute tracked 41 brands across the alcohol category over nearly two decades.
+Researchers tracked 41 brands across the alcohol category over nearly two decades.
 Brands that stopped advertising saw:

 −16%